IsaacTCB/bitefile/README.md

   - USAGE: `python3 bite_unpacker.py <input> -e [path_to_destination]`

 > These scripts were primarily designed for integration with automated
-> build systems, though manual usage is also permitted.
-You can pass
+> build systems in mind, though manual usage is also permitted.
-> `-h` to view the list of all accepted actions and options.
+> You can pass `-h` to view the list of all accepted actions and options.

 ## To-do